greghendershott/frog/README.md

 3. Regenerate your site and preview it  with `racket frog.rkt -bp`.

-If you're using GitHub Pages, you can commit and push to deploy to your real site.
+If you're using [GitHub Pages][], you can commit and push to deploy to your real site.

 ## Tips